reactiveui/website/input/docs/handbook/interactions/index.md

 }
 ```

-If your test is hooking into a shared interaction, you probably want to dispose of the registration before your test returns:
+If the test exercises a shared interaction, consider disposing the handler registration:

 ```cs
 [Fact]